 - Gain – profit of the current session

-- Relative DD – the relative maximal drawdown during the current session.
-Value is real equity based and shows true drawdowns.
+- DD – the relative maximal drawdown during the current period

 - Rate – Relation between winning and losing trades.